roboroach8938/offsec-notes/OSCP Cheatsheet.md

 Can try `' or 1=1 --`.

+Can also put a random username and directly inject in the password box, e.g. `' UNION SELECT NULL--'

 3. **Enumeration Database**
 As usual, use the `'` to the value of the `id` parameter.
 If an error appears, the database is vulnerable:
 ```